Japanese People's Emancipation League: Activities from 1944-5

-The Japanese People's Emancipation League had a growing influence among the Japanese armies and residents in occupied China, and in anti-militarist groups in Japan.
-According to Okano, "The league's policy is to divide Japan's ruling classes by concentrating all propaganda against the militarists, instead of uniting the rulers by premature agitation against the Emperor, who can easily be dealt with when the militarists are defeated from within and without.
+The League had a growing influence among the Japanese armies and residents in occupied China, and in anti-militarist groups in Japan.
+According to Okano, "The league's policy [was] to divide Japan's ruling classes by concentrating all propaganda against the militarists, instead of uniting the rulers by premature agitation against the Emperor, who can easily be dealt with when the militarists are defeated from within and without.
 Beyond that the only aim of the League and the Japanese Communist Party is democracy, since Japan is not ripe for a Communists' revolution.
 The intent force of our party is still great, in spite of suppression."

 John K. Emmerson stated that the Emancipation League's declared principles are democratic, and that it is not identified with the Communist Party.
 However, the Emancipation League would be characterized by the United States House Committee on Foreign Affairs as a Communist organization.

-A Life magazine article on December 18, 1944, titled "Inside Red China From remote, inaccessible Yenan comes an account of Communist resistance against merciless Japanese by Teddy White" reported that the Japanese People's Emancipation League had numbered more than 300 active members.
-John K. Emmerson reported on November 7, 1944 that the Emancipation League had an estimated membership of 450 Japanese prisoners in north and central China.
+A Life magazine article on December 18, 1944, titled "Inside Red China From remote, inaccessible Yenan comes an account of Communist resistance against merciless Japanese by Teddy White" reported that the Japanese People's Emancipation League numbered more than 300 active members.
+John K. Emmerson reported on November 7, 1944, that the Emancipation League had an estimated membership of 450 Japanese prisoners in north and central China.

-The Japanese army allegedly sent half a dozen assassins into the Yenan area to poison Okano and disrupt the activities of the Emancipation League.
-Six JPEL members were accused of being commissioned by the Japanese secret service to "surrender" to the Eight Route Army in order to destroy the Emancipation League from within.
+The Japanese Army allegedly sent half a dozen assassins into the Yenan area to poison Okano and disrupt the activities of the Emancipation League.
+Six JPEL members were accused of being commissioned by the Japanese secret service to "surrender" to the Eight Route Army in order to destroy the organisation from within.

-The Japanese People's Emancipation League has over 20 branches all over the Chinese Liberated Areas.
+The Japanese People's Emancipation League had over 20 branches all over the Chinese Liberated Areas.

-The league possessed its own banner.
+In the last months of World War II, the Japanese American Committee for Democracy, a Japanese-American organization in the United States, sponsored the Japanese People's Emancipation League.
+In 1945, the JACD published "Japanese People's Emancipation League: its program and activities.
+A Japanese people's movement for a democratic Japan".

+Activities after World War II

+After the surrender of Japan, the Japanese People's Emancipation League was involved in managing Japanese POWs in China and was responsible for the Tonghua incident, in which about 3,000 Japanese civilians were packed into a small room and killed.